Prefer to watch our content rather than read? Simply click this link to be taken to the video version of this content!

 A simple thing like what your payment terms are can create unnecessary cashflow headaches if it isn’t in alignment with your partner company.

 You also have to price your services so that you can dedicate the resources required to serve your clients and keep them happy.
 While still creating a big enough margin to be profitable for your business.
-If your AdWords outsourcing relationship isn’t profitable, then what’s the point?
+If your Google Ads outsourcing relationship isn’t profitable, then what’s the point?

 Tip #3.
 Avoid a systems clash